-“They tried stabbing him, poisoning him, beating him, shooting him five times, and they even tried drowning him,” a History teachers told our class.
-“But Rasputin refused to die.”
+“They tried stabbing him, poisoning him, beating him, shooting him five times, and they even tried drowning him,” a history teacher said, “but a Russian peasant named Grigori Yefimovich Rasputin refused to die.”

 “The truth of Rasputin’s murder,” counters author Joseph T. Fuhrman.
 “Was not as amazing as the mythology that has surrounded it.”